dannyroberts/commcarehq-scripts/reusable/cloudant-rewinds/README.md

 `checkpoints_to_use.txt` will now contain the historical revisions whose sequence id is greater than 55000000.
 Each alternating line is (1) the doc `_id` (2) the historical revision.

+## Troubleshooting

+If it doesn't go right the first time, and you get a repeated error, this may have to do with the fact that each request is cached in a file to speed things up if you need to run this multiple times.
+To start with a clean slate, just run `rm *.cache`.